LEVERAGING OSINT TO EXPLORE ORGANIZED CRIME ACTIVITY IN PRISON

 Prison has long been a breeding ground for organized crime organizations and gangs to expand their following and influence over new members.
 Although locked within prison walls, criminal leadership continues to expand their influence and commit crimes with the help of outside collaborators.
-Using open source intelligence (OSINT), law enforcement can monitor communication related to criminal groups operating in prison, identify potential collaborators and foil contraband attempts that threaten prison stability, officers’ safety and ultimately endanger the public at large.
+Using open source intelligence (OSINT), law enforcement can review communication related to criminal groups operating in prison, identify potential collaborators and foil contraband attempts that threaten prison stability, officers’ safety and ultimately endanger the public at large.

 The Rise of Organized Crime in Prison